Takeovers In Australia.

 The frustrating action policy does not apply to schemes, but directors of the target (whether a takeover bid or scheme is proposed) will be subject to their general fiduciary duties to act in the best interests of the company, and the company will be subject to any agreement made with the bidder to implement the scheme.

-A target company or trust which wishes to take a frustrating action can avoid an unacceptable circumstances declaration by seeking target shareholder approval for the action.
+A target company or trust that wishes to take a frustrating action can avoid an unacceptable circumstances declaration by seeking target shareholder approval for the action.

 The target may also be able to avoid a declaration in the case of a potential bid if the potential bidder fails to formally proceed with the bid within a reasonable time after the potential bidder becomes aware of the target’s intention to take the action.